Dimitrije-Jimmy/ComputerVision/README.md

 # Object Detection and Tracking with Kalman Filter

 This Python script performs object detection and tracking using OpenCV.
 It detects squares and circles in video frames and tracks them using a Kalman Filter.
-The tracking results are saved to a file.
+The tracking results are saved to a file for further analysis or evaluation.

-### Features
+## Features

-- **Object Detection**: Detects squares and circles in video frames.
+- **Object Detection**: The script can detect squares and circles in video frames using contour detection and the Hough Circle Transform, respectively.
-- **Object Tracking**: Tracks detected objects using a Kalman Filter.
+- **Object Tracking**: Detected objects are tracked across frames using a Kalman Filter, ensuring smooth tracking even when objects temporarily disappear or overlap.
-- **File Logging**: Saves object coordinates and tracking information to a text file.
+- **File Logging**: All object coordinates and tracking information are logged to a text file, making it easier to review or analyze the tracking performance.
-- **Visualization**: Displays detection and tracking results in real-time using OpenCV.
+- **Real-Time Visualization**: The script displays the detection and tracking results in real-time using OpenCV, showing bounding boxes and object IDs on the video.

+## Project Context
+This project was developed as part of a job interview task, where I had to demonstrate my ability to apply computer vision techniques to real-world scenarios.
+The entire project, including learning the necessary concepts, libraries and implementation, was completed within a 5-hour timeframe.
+Despite being new to some of the tools and techniques used, I successfully built a functional object detection and tracking system within the given time limit.

 ## Prerequisites